Give Your Mortgage an Annual Checkup

 Are You Paying Private Mortgage Insurance (PMI)?

 If your loan includes Private Mortgage Insurance (PMI), a review may determine whether changes in property value, loan balance, or program eligibility could affect it.
-In some cases, refinancing or restructuring may allow borrowers to remove mortgage insurance or simplify multiple loans into one.
+In some cases, refinancing or restructuring may affect mortgage insurance requirements, depending on loan program guidelines and individual qualifications.

 Are Your Taxes and Insurance Up to Date?